Actions and Detail Panel

 Tue 25 April 2017, 15:00 – 17:30 BST

-This event marks the 20th anniversary of the Comprehensive R Archive.
+This event marks the 20th anniversary of the Comprehensive R Archive and is run jointly with the RSS Young Statisticians Section.
 Join us in person or via livestream as our three expert speakers and R users describe innovative and exciting uses of R in a wide variety of contexts.

 Data visualisation & statistical modelling in Shiny Charis Chanialidis, University of Glasgow.